PriscillaOng12/Backtesting-Engine/docs/architecture.md

 ## Overview

-This document provides a comprehensive technical deep-dive into the backtesting engine's architecture, designed for software engineers and system architects evaluating the technical sophistication and scalability of the system.
+This document explains the system architecture of this backtesting engine and assesses the scalability of the system.

 ## High-Level Architecture